frederic-perez/AmE-dictionary/data/dictionary.md

 __truthiness__ _n informal_
 __try on__ _phr v_ :four::mega: To put clothes or shoes on to see if they fit.
 __try out__ _idiom_ :two::hammer:
-__trying__ _adj_ :astonished: Extremely difficult and annoying, straining one's patience and goodwill to the limit.
+__trying__ _adj_ :astonished: Extremely difficult and annoying, straining one’s patience and goodwill to the limit.
 __tryst__
 __tsuifuku__
 __tub__ _n_ :five: __1__ A low wide open container, typically round, originally one made of wood and used _esp_ for washing: now made of wood, plastic, metal, etc, and used in a variety of domestic and industrial situations. _Family tub corn._ _Bring a tub of wet wipes._ :camera: __2__ A small plastic or cardboard container of similar shape for ice cream, margarine, etc. __3__ Also called: bathtub another word (_esp_ US and Canadian) for bath.